BitPangea/bitpangea/thelexicon/README.md

 The Lexicon is not:

 - a substitute for The Codex;
+- a substitute for The Atlas;
 - a general dictionary;
 - a technical specification;
 - a repository for undefined slogans;
 - an authority that may create institutions by naming them;
+- an authority that may constitutionalize a design choice merely by defining it;
 - a place where speculative language becomes constitutional merely through inclusion.

-Its role is to preserve the language of BitPangea faithfully.
+Its role is to preserve the language of BitPangea faithfully while keeping constitutional, institutional, historical, and design authority distinct.

 ---

 ## Status

-**Active Foundational Institution**
+**Active Foundational Institution · Creator Period Clarified**

 ---